 Petar Kružić was most probably a native of Krug in Nebljuh, district of Lapačka County.
-Later, chroniclers, polyhistors, and historians, mostly for localpatriotic reasons, tried to appropriate and present him as one of their countrymen because he enjoyed incredible popularity as an anti-Ottoman warrior.
+Later, chroniclers and historians, mostly for localpatriotic reasons, tried to appropriate and present him as one of their countrymen because he enjoyed incredible popularity as an anti-Ottoman warrior.

 Kružić was trying to secure support for Klis defenders through diplomatic channels.
-He was seeking resources in money, food and soldiers in courts of other European Christian nations that were in greatest danger from Ottomans if Klis would fall.
-Considering that Klis was a royal town under rule of Croat-Hungarian Kingdom, Kružić and Klis defenders were in service of Croat-Hungarian king.
-Therefore, Kružić frequently went to Croatian-Hungarian ruler to acquire promised salary, funds and defense aid.
-However, except empty promises and words of praise for such a fierce opposition to Ottomans, he would never get what he deserved and what was necessary for the defense.
+He was seeking resources in money, food and soldiers in the courts of other European Christian nations that were in greatest danger from Ottomans if Klis would fall.
+Considering that Klis was a royal town under the rule of Croatian-Hungarian Kingdom, Kružić and Klis defenders were in service of Croatian-Hungarian king.
+Therefore, Kružić frequently went to Croatian-Hungarian ruler to acquire promised salary, funds and defence aid.
+However, except empty promises and words of praise for such a fierce opposition to Ottomans, he would never get what he deserved and what was necessary for the defence.
 Only Pope have been sending aid from Vatican to Kružić and Klis defenders.

-Besides Klis, Kružić governed and defended other towns and fortresses on Croatian border with Ottoman Empire.
+Besides Klis, Kružić governed and defended other towns and fortresses on Croatian border with the Ottoman Empire.
 Such was Senj (another uskok town) with fortress Nehaj.
 Kružić was sharing Senj captainship with his brother in arms and friend Grgur Orlovčić.
-Kružić broke the mentioned siege of Klis in 1522 by leading Grgur Orlovčić and a thousand and five hundred soldiers from Senj to Klis on forty ships.
-Kružić and Orlovčić charged through Turkish lines and liberated Klis of Turkish siege, seizing three Turkish cannons in process.
+Kružić broke the mentioned siege of Klis in 1524 by leading Grgur Orlovčić and a thousand and five hundred soldiers from Senj to Klis on forty ships.
+Kružić and Orlovčić charged through Ottoman lines and liberated Klis of the Ottoman siege, seizing three Ottoman cannons in process.
 However, after these great victories, troubles have just started for Croatian people.

-Toma Niger, Bishop of Trogir, was bringing food and ammunition and helped the town's defense.
+Toma Niger, Bishop of Trogir, was bringing food and ammunition and helped the town's defence.
 After Orlovčić's death, he remained the only strong support to Kružić's efforts.
-However, next year (1531), noticing that now it was possible to encircle Klis from all sides, Husref-Bey built a fort on eastern Salona walls.
+However, next year (1531), noticing that now it was possible to encircle Klis from all sides, Husref-Bey built a fort on the eastern Salona walls.
 With that fort constructed, all paths from Klis to Split were blocked.
-Malkoč-Bey, commander of the Solin fort supplied it well expecting Kružić to attack there first.
+Malkoč-Bey, commander of the Solin fort, supplied it well expecting Kružić to attack there first.

 Venetian Nicola Querini tried to take advantage of the situation and seize Klis in 1532.
-While Kružić was not in Klis, he has managed to persuade a part of Klis defenders to let Venetians into the town to defend themselves together from Turks.
+While Kružić was not in Klis, he has managed to persuade a part of Klis defenders to let Venetians into the town to defend themselves together from the Ottomans.
 Immediately after his soldiers entered Klis, he ordered vice-captain Cimbrić, priest Šimun and a part of warriors who were faithful to Kružić, to leave the town.
 Kružić found out that Klis was in hands of Nicola Querini in Ancona while returning from Pope Clement VII.
 He gathered the exiled Klis warriors and set out to re-take Klis.
-Even before Kružić has arrived to Klis, people rebelled against Querini because he did not do anything against Turks.
-Evenmore, he had an agreement with them and even planned to bring Turks into Klis.
-So, people drove out Querini and Venetians, and returned Klis in their own control.
-Later, Kružić arrived to Vranjic harbor with his warriors.
-They fiercely and quickly attacked Turks, defeated them and finally the siege was broken.
+Even before Kružić has arrived in Klis, people rebelled against Querini because he did not do anything against Ottomans.
+Evenmore, he had an agreement with them and even planned to bring Ottomans into Klis.
+So, people drove out Querini and the Venetians, and returned Klis to their own control.
+Later, Kružić arrived to Vranjic harbour with his warriors.
+They fiercely and quickly attacked the Ottomans, defeated them and finally the siege was broken.
 Kružić and his warriors were welcomed in Klis with great joy and celebration.
 It was an extraordinary victory for Kružić and Klis defenders who have once again managed to resist all attempts of the enemies.

-Kružić then received so needed aid from King Ferdinand for the first time.
-The king sent him soldiers-mercenaries to help in the defense.
+Kružić then received so needed aid from King Ferdinand for the first time ever.
+The king sent him soldiers-mercenaries to help in the defence.
 Thus, Kružić set out from Senj to defend Klis with several Uskoks, the soldiers-mercenaries of King Ferdinand and seven hundred papal soldiers, in total a little less than 3000 soldiers.
-In night between 11 and 12 March 1537 (at the eve of Saint Gregory), Kružić disembarked unnoticed in Vranjic harbor, leading the help to Klis, the town he had been defending for more than twenty years.
+In night between 11 and 12 March 1537 (at the eve of Saint Gregory), Kružić disembarked unnoticed in Vranjic harbour, leading the help to Klis, the town he had been defending for more than twenty years.
 In order to break the Ottoman siege, he first had to conquer the forts around Klis.
-In first attack he destroyed the forts at Ozrna and Kučine, and afterward stormed to Solin Gradina.
-Then, Murat-Bey Tardić and Malkoč-Bey arrived with 2000 Ottoman horsemen and some infantry, and attacked Kružić's army.
+In the first attack, he destroyed the forts at Ozrna and Kučine, and afterward stormed to Solin Gradina.
+Then, Murat-Bey Tardić and Malkoč-Bey arrived with 2000 Ottoman horsemen and some infantry and attacked Kružić's army.

-The foreign mercenaries, when they saw Turkish cavalry, immediately fled fearfully to the ships.
+The foreign mercenaries, when they saw the Ottoman cavalry, immediately fled fearfully to the ships.
 Kružić was trying to hold battle formation and fought shoulder to shoulder with few of his Uskoks.
 With his two hundred warriors, he fought against ten times greater enemy force, who was constantly pushing them toward the ships.
 In the last moment, everyone boarded the ships.
 However, the ship was overcrowded with people and equipment so it stranded at sand seafloor and could not set sail.
-Ottomans took advantage and attacked again.
-In occurred melee, Atli-aga killed Petra Kružić and beheaded him.
-Murat-Bey Tardić sticked Kružić's head on spear and triumphantly presented it to the defenders in Klis Fortress.
+The Ottomans took advantage and attacked again.
+In the occurred melee, Atli-aga killed Petra Kružić and beheaded him.
+Murat-Bey Tardić stuck Kružić's head on spear and triumphantly presented it to the defenders in Klis Fortress.

-After seeing their captain dead, Klis Uskoks were discouraged and decided to negotiate with Ottomans.
-They agreed to give over the Fortress and town Klis to Ottomans, and Ottomans agreed to let them, their women and children, depart undisturbed to other Croatian lands.
+After seeing their captain dead, Klis Uskoks were discouraged and decided to negotiate with the Ottomans.
+They agreed to give over the fortress and town Klis to the Ottomans, and the Ottomans agreed to let them, their women and children, depart undisturbed to other Croatian lands.
 Most of them went to Senj, the other uskok town, and continued fighting Ottomans in decades that followed (learn more - About Uskoks).

 This marble stone covers the bones of Petar Kružić, whom, oh, Turks killed.
 While he was alive, Senj and Klis have never feared Turks.
 Death has taken his body, heaven has taken his soul, and his heroic deeds are spread around the world by eternal glory.